divVerent/pam_math/README.md

     More complex examples can be found in the [`examples`](examples/) directory.

+NOTE: if you are on Linux, you can replace the `required` keyword by `[success=ok new_authtok_reqd=ok auth_err=bad default=ignore]` so that a module failure does not block login, but only wrong answers will.
+This will likely not work on BSD systems.

 ## Reference

 Each argument is of the form `.field=value` or `user.field=value`,